2021 SOMe Festival

 - As sound quality is of extreme importance, it is recommended that you use a high- quality audio recording device to record your audition (equipment is available for students to check out from the McKay Music Library Circulation Desk).

 - Please upload your audio/video recording to a site that can be easily accessed (YouTube, Google Drive, Sound Cloud, etc.) and be sure that the privacy settings will allow judges to access your file.
 You will be asked to provide a link to your recording in the entry form.

 - The recorded audition must be performed by the same players who would appear in the live event.

 - Ensembles will be notified by email no later than Monday, March 15th, 2021 of the decisions made by the judges.

 - The jury will be comprised of SAC officers.
 The jurors will listen for the following in your recorded audition: musical interpretation, ensemble communication, tempi and dynamics, rhythm and intonation, and artistic expression.

-- Winning ensembles will be selected to perform in the Festival on Wednesday, March 25, 2020 at 7:30pm in Libby Gardner Concert Hall.
+- Winning ensembles will be selected to perform in the Festival in April 2021.
+The location is TBD but either outdoors or indoors spread throughout David Gardner Hall.

 - This event will be free and open to the public.